Roof Insulation Guide

 Pros

-✔ Most affordable option
+• ✔ Most affordable option.

-✔ Can be relocated and reused
+• ✔ Can sometimes be topped up and reused.

-✔ Great for garage roof insulation and flat roof insulation
+• ✔ Great for garage roof insulation and flat roof insulation.

 Cons

-✖ Dust may irritate lungs, eyes and skin
+• ✖ Dust may irritate lungs, eyes and skin.

-✖ Weight of cellulose can be too heavy for some ceiling styles
+• ✖ Weight of cellulose can be too heavy for some ceiling styles.

-✖ Holds moisture which can affect performance and cause mould
+• ✖ Holds moisture which can affect performance and cause mould.

 How Much Does Roof Insulation Cost?